North Carolina’s DWI Laws and Conviction Penalties

 Proof of Intoxication for a DWI Offense in North Carolina

-As previously noted, a DWI conviction doesn't require proof of actual impairment.
-A driver can be convicted of a DWI based on BAC or having drugs in his or her system.
-DWI charges based on the amount of alcohol or the presence of drugs in a driver's system are sometimes called "per se" DWI charges.
+As previously noted, a DWI conviction doesn’t require proof of actual impairment.
+A driver can be convicted of a DWI based on BAC or having drugs in their system.
+DWI charges based on the amount of alcohol or the presence of drugs in a driver’s system are sometimes called “per se” DWI charges.

-To prove impairment, a prosecutor will typically have the officer testify in court as to what physical signs of impairment (such as stumbling or slurred speech) he or she observed.
-The prosecutor might also use experts to testify as to how certain drugs can affect a person's ability to drive.
+To prove impairment, a prosecutor will typically have the officer testify in court as to what physical signs of impairment (such as stumbling or slurred speech) the officer observed.
+The prosecutor might also use experts to testify as to how certain drugs can affect a person’s ability to drive.

 Penalty Categories for North Carolina DWIs